kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW6.md

 You can validate your solution at: http://rosalind.info/problems/ba2g/

-Get real data from [here](https://1drv.ms/f/s!AmCRrTXF10_MgXFZ4mpjd0btzSJd), motif length to search for is k = 18
+Get real data from [here](https://1drv.ms/f/s!AmCRrTXF10_MgXFZ4mpjd0btzSJd), motif length to search for is k = 18.

 Submit:
  - your clean commented source code
  - running time
- - median motif for one
-   of the real datasets (can be SeqLogo) and PFM
+ - median motif for one (either PU.1 or CTCF) of the real datasets (can be SeqLogo) and PFM

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjE0NzczMDc1XX0=
+eyJoaXN0b3J5IjpbMjgwMDQ0MzBdfQ==
 -->